How to Find Pet-Friendly Rentals During a Military Relocation

 2. Broaden your search and scroll without the pet policy filter.

-While using a filter immediately narrows your search to suitable properties, you can still find a home without it.
-While many property managers and landlords advertise their pet policy, others might not.
+Using a filter helps narrow your search to suitable properties, but you can still find a home without it.
+While most property managers and landlords advertise their pet policy, others might not.

-Searching without the filter may allow you to come across other rental properties that are open to having pets, but don't advertise it.
-If you find an attractive rental and the description doesn't state “no pets allowed,” consider messaging those landlords and expressing your interest in their property.
+Searching without the filter may allow you to come across other military rentals that are open to having pets, but don't advertise it.
+If you find an attractive rental and the description doesn't state "no pets allowed," consider messaging those landlords and expressing your interest in their property.

-If they're not fully disapproving of pets in the property, there's a chance they'll work with you.
+If they're not fully disapproving of pets in their ad description, there's a chance they'll work with you.

 3. Don't waste time on listings that state "no pets."

-And while your pet is calm, potty-trained, and snuggly, accept that no amount of cute photos of your four-legged friend is going to change their mind.
-It's best to respect their privacy and continue your search elsewhere.
+While your pet might be calm, house-trained, and snuggly, it's best to respect their privacy and continue your search elsewhere.

 4. Ask about pet fees, pet deposits, and pet rent.

-Many homeowners protect their rental investment by requiring additional fees for tenants with pets to cover any potential damages.
+Many homeowners protect their rental investments by requiring additional fees from tenants with pets to cover any potential damage.

 - Pet Deposit: A potentially refundable fee that covers damage caused by the pet.